 Uninsured/Underinsured Motorist Coverage (UM/UIM) – Protects you when another driver has insufficient coverage.

-While umbrella policies are not mandatory, they are an affordable safeguard for those with significant assets or high-risk driving habits.
+While umbrella policies are not required, they are an affordable safeguard.
+They help people with major assets or risky driving habits.

 How Does an Umbrella Policy Work?

 Umbrella coverage activates after your underlying policy limits are exhausted.
-For example, if your auto policy pays $100,000 but a verdict awards $500,000, your umbrella coverage can pay the remaining $400,000, up to its limit.
-This type of additional protection is crucial for safeguarding assets and illustrates the importance of understanding and maximizing your insurance coverage in Florida.
+For example, if your auto policy pays $100,000 and a verdict awards $500,000, your umbrella coverage can pay $400,000.
+It pays up to its limit.
+This extra protection is key for protecting your assets.
+It shows why you should understand and maximize your Florida insurance coverage.

 Can You Protect Assets After a Claim?

 Florida law shields some assets from creditors, including homestead property and certain retirement accounts.
 However, liquid assets, non-homestead real estate, and other valuables may be vulnerable.
-A personal injury lawyer can advise on lawful asset protection, but preemptive planning is always better than reacting after a lawsuit is filed.
+A personal injury lawyer can help you protect your assets legally.
+It is best to plan early.
+Do not wait until someone files a lawsuit.

 What Defenses Can Reduce Liability?